NIMS University Paramedical Admissions 2025

 Relevant Links for MBBS Course-

 AIIMS (All India Institute of Medical Sciences) is amongst the most popular MBBS institutes in India.
 However, due to the limited number of seats, the admission procedure is very exhaustive.
-In this section, we will discuss the admission procedure for AIIMS for MBBS course.
+In this section, we will discuss the admission procedure for AIIMS for the MBBS course.

 Admission to the MBBS course programme depends on the NEET entrance examination.
-Candidates who want to pursue the MBBS course programme, need to appear for the entrance exam.
-Previously there was an exception for admissions to AIIMS and JIPMER MBBS because these educational institutions seemed to undertake their entrance exams, however, these examinations are now discontinued.
+Candidates who want to pursue the MBBS course programme need to appear for the entrance exam.
+Previously, there was an exception for admissions to AIIMS and JIPMER MBBS because these educational institutions seemed to undertake their entrance exams, however, these examinations are now discontinued.

 Exam Name | Conducting Body | Result |